-- testing equipment, such as walking aids, wheelchairs and speech synthesizers (known as assistive technologies)
+- testing equipment, like walking aids, wheelchairs and speech synthesizers (known as assistive technologies)

-- developing artificial limbs that attach to the patient's own tissue, giving them greater control
+- developing artificial limbs that attach to the patient's own tissue

-- making artificial joints, heart valves and hearing implants from new materials to lessen the chance of rejection by the patient’s body
+- making artificial joints, heart valves, and hearing implants from new materials

-- designing equipment that allows doctors to try new medical techniques, for example, optical instruments for keyhole surgery
+- designing equipment that allows doctors to try new medical techniques, like optical instruments for keyhole surgery

-- day-to-day management of medical equipment, such as scanners, imaging machines and monitoring systems
+- management of medical equipment, like scanners, imaging machines, and monitoring systems

 - carrying out quality assurance checks to ensure all equipment is working correctly and safely

-This role would involve working closely with other medical professionals, technical staff and patients.
+- working closely with other medical professionals and technical staff

 What do I need to do to become a clinical engineer?